 Here's a healthy twist on a typically white sugar-filled treat.
 Using high quality flours, sugars and raw honey, and delicious butter you can transform it into a healthier dessert!
-Most people who have rhubarb plants want to give it away - there is just so much of it!
+Most people who have rhubarb plants close to home want to give lots away - there is just so much of it!
 So ask around before buying rhubarb, free is fantastic!

 Rhubarb is “ripe” all spring and summer.
 But for the health of the plant, there are certain times that you should take your rhubarb harvest.
 The best time when to harvest rhubarb is when the stalks of the leaves reach at least 10 inches long.
 This will ensure that the plant has established itself well enough for the year to be able to tolerate being harvested.